scaminom/scaminom/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=TuUsuario.TuUsuario&style=flat-square&color=0088cc)

-I am a passionate 20-year-old Software Engineering student at the Technical University of Ambato.
+I am a passionate 20-year-old Software Engineering student at the 'Universidad Tecnica de Amabto'.
 Currently, I'm diving deep into technologies like Rails, React, Java, Ruby, C#, PostgreSQL, MySQL, and MongoDB.

 I have a fervor for problem-solving and pioneering first-principle thinking, driven by purpose and fueled by the challenge of finding solutions.
-My strong foundation includes skills in JavaScript, Node.js, MongoDB, React, Next.js, AWS, and more.
-I'm currently leading the tech team at MyWays.ai, on a mission to revolutionize how the world hires with AI. 🚀

-I've led diverse tech teams covering Frontend, Backend, Machine Learning, and DevOps, building scalable products from scratch with the commitment to making a positive impact through technology.

 I'm an explorer of new tech, an avid learner, and a problem-solver at heart.
-When I'm not in code, you'll find me watching tech-related YouTube videos, fueling my curiosity.
+When I'm not in code, you'll find me playing the guittar.

-Feel free to connect with me @TuUsuario for all things tech or just to say hello!
+Feel free to connect with me @scaminom for all things tech or just to say hello!
 Let's shape the future of tech together. 🌟

-Joined Github **5** years ago.
+Joined Github **2** years ago.

-Since then I pushed **2880**+ commits, opened **229**+ issues, submitted **323**+ pull requests, created **20**+ gists, and contributed to **9**+ public repositories.

 Like My Work?